nighthawkcoders/python-pages/_posts/2023-09-12-javascript-calculator-reviews.md

     - try to represent both calculation styles into a single web page.
 Consider your design, perhaps a Canva drawing, before you attempt the task.
     - customize backgrounds, instead of VANTA images, play a background movie with CSS
     - or any other idea of interest

+### Agile Plan
+I would like you to split work.
+Two working on one calculator and Two working on the other.
+There is a live share extention in VS Code where you could both work on the same code at the same time.

+In the end (on this project), everyone will have Two Calculators in their own GH Pages Time Box.
+Students are  not ready to work on a shared projects in GitHub.
+We have formed collaboration teams, we need to build skills in collaboration, but we also need to manage our own files.
+So, this will be a hybrid of "Collaboration", but still managing "Independent" work.